How to Grow Smarter: Customer Retention vs. Customer Acquisition

 Acquiring a new customer often involves several expenses.
 From advertising campaigns to promotional offers and sales team efforts, these costs quickly add up.
 It's essential to track and evaluate these costs regularly to determine the return on investment (ROI) for each new customer.
 This customer acquisition cost is defined as the total amount of money a company must spend in order to land a new customer.

-It will generally include all the advertising, social media, content marketing, and even outbound sales expenses required to land taht deal.
+It will generally include all the advertising, social media, content marketing, and even outbound sales expenses required to land that deal.
 Add up all the expenses divide by the count of new customers, and that’s your average cost to acquire a new customer.

 Customer Retention Costs